djwrisley/therainbowdragons/_pages/reuse_value.md

 author_profile: false
 ---

-# From a Photographic Archive to Reusable Research Data

 A photographic record of doors in Besançon, paired with structured information about selected characteristics: whether a door is open or closed, whether it has a rounded top, its main colour, and the presence of